Clever-ISA/Clever-ISA/specs/Main.md

 For Example, the encoding `[11 00 aa bb]` denotes an 8-bit value which starts with 2 `1` bits, followed by 2 `0` bits, then 2 bits called `a`, and 2 bits called `b`.
 The named groups of bits will have meaning assigned in the following paragraph.

+Bits denoted by encoding notation occur in descending order of significance.

 Encodings that denote values longer than 8 bits are in Big-Endian (Most significant byte a lowest order address).